 Companies struggle to prepare for GDPR (with less than a year to get it right).

-This CyberWire look back at the Week that Was discusses events affecting Bahrain, Canada, China, the European Union, Germany, Iran, the Democratic Peoples Republic of Korea, Kuwait, Morocco, Qatar, Russia, Saudi Arabia, and the United States.
+This CyberWire look back at the Week that Was discusses events affecting Bahrain, Canada, China, European Union, Germany, Iran, Democratic Peoples Republic of Korea, Kuwait, Morocco, Qatar, Russia, Saudi Arabia, United States.

 Our patrons are important to our future, and we hope you'll consider becoming one.
 We invite you to become part of the CyberWire story.